Hello travelers, welcome to the segment on Alaska Highway Campgrounds and RV Parks.

 places including your next major supply stop of Whitehorse Yukon.

-and gas industries; but it's not really easy to find your way around in and thus we like to
+gas industries; but it's not really easy to find your way around in and thus we like to keep going

-keep going through Nelson.
-On our trip north last December, the gas prices in Fort Nelson were
+through Nelson.
+On our trip north last December, the gas prices in Fort Nelson were the highest

-the highest of all during the entire trip.
-This is why I say, stock up in Dawson Creek and get
+of all during the entire trip.
+This is why I say, stock up in Dawson Creek and get what you need

-what you need to get you to Whitehorse.
-So now lets look at the camping opportunities along
+to get you to Whitehorse.
+So now lets look at the camping opportunities along the Alaska Highway.

 Campgrounds along the Alcan Highway